Kamesuta/BungeePteroPower/README.md

 - `startTimeout`: After starting a server with this plugin, it will stop the server if there are no players for a certain period.
 The unit is seconds.
     - After starting, the server will stop after the `startTimeout` plus the server's timeout duration.
     - Setting it to 1 keeps the server running until players join and leave.
-- `powerControllerType`: Set the type of power controller to be used.
-    - The built-in PowerController currently supports only `pterodactyl`, which operates Pterodactyl.
-    - By adding add-ons, you can add your own custom PowerController.
-      Certainly!
-Here's the English translation of the provided description:
 - `useSynchronousPing`: This setting determines whether to perform **synchronous** pinging to the server during login.
 (Experimental feature)
     - When enabled, pinging the server during login will happen synchronously rather than asynchronously.
     - This allows displaying BungeePteroPower messages (`join_autostart_login` in messages.yml) instead of the "Could not connect to a default or fallback server" message upon login.
     - The default value is `false`.
 Enabling this can be useful if you want to set servers (such as lobby servers) to a suspended state in BungeePteroPower immediately after login.
+- `serverStatusCheckMethod`: Choose the method to check if a managed server is offline.
+    - "bungeecord" method: Use BungeeCord ping to check the server status
+    - "panel" method: Use the panel API to check the server status
 - `customHeaders`: Custom HTTP headers
     - Can be used for purposes such as authentication headers or reverse proxies.
     - Specify in the format `Key: Value`.